Super Micro (SMCI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Super Micro’s ROIC has increased significantly over the last few years.
+Over the last few years, Super Micro’s ROIC averaged 1.3 percentage point increases each year.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment

-11. Key Takeaways from Super Micro’s Q1 Results
+11. Key Takeaways from Super Micro’s Q3 Results

 12. Is Now The Time To Buy Super Micro?

-Super Micro’s P/E ratio based on the next 12 months is 15.3x.
-Looking across the spectrum of business services companies today, Super Micro’s fundamentals shine bright.
+Super Micro’s P/E ratio based on the next 12 months is 14.2x.
+Analyzing the business services landscape today, Super Micro’s positive attributes shine bright.
 We like the stock at this price.

-Wall Street analysts have a consensus one-year price target of $43.87 on the company (compared to the current share price of $46.90).
+Wall Street analysts have a consensus one-year price target of $48.53 on the company (compared to the current share price of $33.63), implying they see 44.3% upside in buying Super Micro in the short term.